jjwatt/learnxinyminutes-docs/c.html.markdown

 // it is recommended to name arguments in the prototype as well for easier inspection

 // Function prototypes are not necessary if the function definition comes before
-// any other function that calls that function.
+// other functions that call that function.
 However, it's standard practice to
 // always add the function prototype to a header file (*.h) and then #include that
 // file at the top.
 This prevents any issues where a function might be called
 // before the compiler knows of its existence, while also giving the developer a